Consumer Bad Credit Guide

 If you have a bad credit history, a FHA mortgage might be the way to go for your home loan and get a low fixed interest rate.
 Every year FHA helps thousands of first-time home buyers just like you move into the house of their dreams.
 A home is an investment, it can save you money and it's a place to live and raise children.
 The FHA wants all Americans to have an opportunity to enjoy the benefits of owning a home.

-Here are a few key facts about FHA loans:
+Below are some key facts about FHA loans:

-Maximum loan amount: By law, FHA cannot insure loans that exceed certain amounts based on the metropolitan area or county in which you live.
-The highest maximum FHA mortgage right now is $362,790.
+Maximum loan amount: According to the law, FHA is not allowed to insure loans that exceed certain amounts based on the county or metropolitan area that you live in.
+The maximum FHA mortgage loan amount right now is $362,790.
 The lowest maximum amount is $200,160.
-To see what the limit is in the place where you want to live, go to the FHA Maximum Mortgage Limits.
-This site lists U.S. territories as states.
+To see what the limit is in the place for the area you want to live, please visit the FHA or HUD Government Websites.
+These websites lists U.S. territories as states.

-Maximum financing: Depending on the state where the property is located, the maximum FHA financing will be either 98.75% or 97.75% of the appraised value of the home or its selling price, whichever is lower.
+Maximum financing: Depending on the state where the property is located, the maximum FHA financing will be either 98.75% or 97.75% of its selling price or the appraised value of the home, whichever is lower.

-Cash required: FHA requires that the homebuyer invest at least 3% of the sales price in cash for the down payment and closing costs.
+Cash required: FHA requires that the home buyer invest at least 3% of the sales price in cash for the closing costs and down payment.
 If the sales price is $100,000 for example, the home buyer must invest at least $3,000.
-However, the home buyer can use gifts from family, funds from local, state or government agencies, or other sources for the down payment.
+However, the home buyer can use funds from local, state or government agencies, gifts from family, or other sources for the down payment.
 Non-FHA loans may not allow this.

-To qualify for an FHA Mortgage you must have a valid Social Security Number, be a legal resident of the United States and be of legal age to sign a mortgage in your state.
+To qualify for an FHA Mortgage you must be a legal resident of the United States, have a valid Social Security Number, and be of legal age to sign a mortgage in your state.
 You must also meet the FHA's basic eligibility requirements.
-This is where your income, your credit history and your savings are evaluated.
+This is where they evaluate your credit history, your income, and your savings.

-Your lender will decide if you qualify for a mortgage based on the "Four 4 C's of Credit" which are your credit history, capacity to repay, cash to close and collateral.
-Your credit history involves what you've borrowed in the past, and how well you've paid it back.
-Capacity refers to your income and your ability to handle the monthly housing payments.
-Cash to close refers to money for the down payment and closing costs.
-Collateral refers to the home you're buying.
-There is one other thing that is important to remember: A lender cannot reject your loan application based on a lack of credit history or your decision not to use credit.
-If you do not have an established credit history, or if you do not use traditional credit, the lender must develop a credit history from utility payment records, rental payments, automobile insurance payments or other direct reports from credit providers.
+Your lender will decide if you qualify for a mortgage based on the "Four 4 C's of Credit" which are your credit history, cash to close, capacity to repay, and collateral.
+Your credit history involves what you have borrowed in the past, and how well you have made timely payments.
+Capacity refers to your ability to handle the monthly housing payments and your income.
+Cash to close refers to closing costs and money for the down payment.
+Collateral refers to the home you are buying.
+There is one other thing that is important to remember: A lender cannot reject your loan application based on your decision not to use credit or a lack of credit history.
+If you do not use traditional credit, or have an established credit history, then the lender must develop a credit history from automobile insurance payments, rental payments, utility payment records, or other direct reports from credit providers.

 To find out more on FHA loans, use the search below to find and contact a real estate professional or a free or low cost HUD approved housing counseling agency to help you evaluate your loan potential.
 A real estate professional or a housing counseling agency will know what kinds of mortgages lenders are offering and local down payment help and can help you choose a lender with a program that might be right for you.